shashank-codes/shashank-codes/README.md

 - 👋 Hi, I’m @shashank-codes
 - 👀 I’m interested in learning new tricks in Python and Java
 - 🌱 I’m currently relearning algorithms
+- repositories to be added on this projects
+  - CyberArk API interaction
+  - Citrix Automation
+  - CDK code
+  - Flask API
+  - Java Algorithms

 <!---